 Photos taken by: Emma Gaty

-We are not just building a play structure but giving the whole park a makeover, ideas include a larger picnic area for community potlucks, birthday parties or for pre-teens to “hang-out”; decorated animal cut-outs that will line the fence, poles with long ribbon streamers to blow in the wind and a more universal surface so that all kids can access the play structure.
-We also plan on making the play structure itself accessible to all kids via ramps and other add-ons.
+We are not just building a play structure but giving the whole park a makeover, ideas include a larger picnic area for community potlucks, birthday parties or for pre-teens to “hang-out”; decorated animal cut-outs that will line the fence, poles with long ribbon streamers to blow in the wind and a more universal surface so that all kids can access the play space.
 These are just a few ideas we’ve had and I’m sure there will be more that come from the kids.

 We are striving to make it the best community park EVER!